nemiasalc56/free-stuff/README.md

 * User can can filter their research by category (Home, Music-Books, Sport, Electronic, etc...).
 * User can click one of the post to see all the information about it.
 * User will need their email and password to log in.
-* User can register with their first name, last name, profile picure, email address, password and address (addr1, addr2, ste/apt, city, state and zip).
+* User can register with their first name, last name, profile picure, email address, password and address (addr1, addr2, ste/apt, city, state and zip code).
 * User can leave a message on the item only if they are logged in.
 * Registered users may post a free item by clicking make a post and fill out the form.
 * User can delete their account by clicking delete account.